Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Conclusion

 \section{Conclusion}

-We introduced EntRGi, an entropy-aware reward guidance method for discrete diffusion language models that dynamically interpolates between continuous relaxations and hard token embeddings based on the model's predictive entropy.
-This simple mechanism addresses the fundamental tension between gradient accuracy and reward model reliability i.e. trusting soft embeddings when the model is confident and reverting to discrete tokens when uncertainty is high.
-Extensive experiments on a 7B-parameter diffusion language model across three reward models and three benchmarks demonstrate consistent improvements over prior gradient-based methods, establishing entropy-aware modulation as an effective principle for inference-time steering of discrete diffusion models.
+We introduced \textbf{EntRGi}, a reward guidance method for discrete diffusion language models that dynamically interpolates between continuous relaxations and hard token embeddings based on the model's predictive entropy.
+This simple mechanism addresses the fundamental tension between gradient accuracy and reward-model reliability: trusting soft embeddings when the model is confident, and reverting to discrete tokens when uncertainty is high.
+We then presented \textbf{RGRL}, the first study of post-training dLLMs by leveraging reward gradients during rollouts, finding that it surpasses widely-adopted scalar-reward RL.
+Together, these results suggest that the model's uncertainty is a useful signal for regulating how reward feedback is incorporated, with EntRGi enabling improved inference-time steering and RGRL extending these benefits to post-training of dLLMs.

-\textbf{Future Work.} An interesting avenue for future research is the study of potential misalignment between the diffusion language model and the external reward model.
-This would make gradient-based approaches, such as EntRGi applicable to different model pairs while supporting multi-objective reward guidance.